mikejpoole/nd0067-c2-storefront-backend/README.md

 Create your dev and test Postgres databases locally and specify their host, database names and credentials in the `.env` file.

 ## Database Migrations
-Run `npm run create-test-db` and `npm run create-dev-db` to a test and a dev database with the following tables in them:
+Run `npm run create-test-db` and `npm run create-dev-db` to create a test and a dev database each with the following tables:
 - `orders` (plural as per spec)
 - `product` (singular as per spec) (with a rabbit called Fluffy added as an example)
 - `users` (plural because `user` is an existing Postgres table)